Myles Powell: Personal life

+Powell has an older brother, Noel III.
+On November 14, 2017, Noel Powell III was involved in a murder at an Applebee's restaurant in Lawrenceville, New Jersey, for which he was sentenced to seven years in prison in 2021.
+During a media day in 2019, Myles Powell stitched a message into his jacket for Noel that said: “Free Big Nutty.”

 Seton Hall lawsuit

 In July 2021, Myles Powell filed a lawsuit against his college team and alma mater, Seton Hall University.
-Filed in the New Jersey Superior Court, the lawsuit claimed Seton Hall University, its men's basketball coach, Kevin Willard, and its Director of Sports Medicine, Tony Testa, acted negligently by letting Powell play on a torn meniscus in his right knee, which he had been told was only a minor injury that would not be further injured if he continued to play during the 2019-20 season.
+Filed in the New Jersey Superior Court, the lawsuit claimed Seton Hall University, its men's basketball coach, Kevin Willard, and its Director of Sports Medicine, Tony Testa, acted negligently by letting Powell play on a torn meniscus in his right knee, which he had been told was only a minor injury that would not be further injured if he continued to play during the 2019–20 season.
 In August 2021, Seton Hall University filed to dismiss Powell's lawsuit.